ajosedev/knowledge/zettel/20211103130241-module-federation-deep-dive.md

 ## Config
 Module federation relies on an exported config ('container plugin'?) from each app.
 Simplified, this config specifies things such as: name, filename, exposed modules, and shared deps.
 These file paths/names/exports are then used in standard import statements.

-## Terminology
-Host: A webpack build that is initialised first during a page load.
-Not dependent on anything special, so it can change from page to page
-Remote: Another Webpack build, where part of it is being consumed by a 'host' Bidirectional host: Can act as either a 'host' or 'remote' Omnidirectional hosts: Acts as both a 'host' and 'remote' at once

 ## Sample code
 Host config: